lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 # Getting Started with Aleo instructions

-This guide is a walkthrough on some simple examples to help you with aleo instructions.
+This guide is a walkthrough on some simple examples to help you with Aleo instructions.
+Instructions are like assembly for Aleo programs.
+Higher-level programming can be done with Leo, which you can read about [here](https://developer.aleo.org/developer/language/flying_tour).

 Before we start, make sure you have Rust installed and running.
-In the Aleo's project [repository](https://github.com/AleoHQ/aleo/), you'll find various examples that may interest you.
+You can find several examples in the Aleo's project [repository](https://github.com/AleoHQ/aleo/)

 ## Install Aleo

 * Build from Source Code

-You can install `aleo` by building from the source code as follows (we recommend installing aleo this way):
+You can install `aleo` by building from the source code as follows (we recommend installing Aleo this way):

 ```
 # Download the source code